 Superficially selected specialists can easily sink the project, regardless of how large and impressive the budget is.

 Here's an example.
 I remember a Fintech startup that wanted us to completely redesign a product launched only a few months ago.
 Traction was awful with an almost zero retention rate despite a high acquisition rate.
-From the first sight, the app looked fairly appealing and modern.
+From the first sight, the Fintech app design looked fairly appealing and modern.
 Customers were interested in the brand-new solution and were eager to try it.
 Unfortunately, key user flows were so complex and full of friction that users weren't able to complete even the simplest tasks.
 The main cause of this fiasco is obvious.
-They had hired an agency that was experienced in designing attractive landing pages and eCommerce sites but knew nothing about financial services.
-They wasted half a year and plenty of investors’ money, missed market opportunity, damaged their reputation and lost customer loyalty.
+They had hired an agency that was experienced in designing attractive landing pages and eCommerce sites but knew nothing about financial services design.
+This Fintech wasted half a year and plenty of investors’ money, missed market opportunity, damaged their reputation and lost customer loyalty.

-To empower the design potential of a company, outsourced design competence can be used through consultants, agencies and coaches.
+To empower the design potential of a company, outsourced design competence can be used through experienced financial design consultants, agencies and coaches.
 This will not only help to create great products from the user perspective but also provide an opportunity to enhance the company's culture and expand internal expertise.

 Third Level: Actions